 Broadly speaking, articles for MercatorNet should be no more than 1200 to 1500 words long.
 This is about the upper limit of intelligent commentary of writing for the internet.
 However, we welcome crisp, stylish pieces of 600 to 800 words which deliver a clear message about a topical issue.
 We also accept longer articles of up to 3000 words which are carefully argued and well documented.

 1. If you submit an article, you grant us permission to publish it and to edit it for length and content.
 By submitting your article, you claim sole authorship.

-2. Attach a one or two-sentence biographical description.
+2. Attach a one or two-sentence biographical description and a longer one for the author page.
+If you want, send us a photo of yourself.
 Include your email address if you are willing for readers to contact you.

 Articles for MercatorNet shine an ethical spotlight on current events and trends.
 This doesn’t mean that they should be preachy, but they should somehow highlight our central theme of human dignity.
 We are looking for contributions which are positive without being smug, realistic without being bitter.
 We want to radiate light, not heat.

 We prefer that contributors take an honest and open-minded approach to polemical issues.
 Being open to ethical reasoning and the transcendent nature of man does not mean being religious.
 We prefer arguments that are not faith-based, although we will certainly cover religious issues which are in the public eye.

 Tied to the headlines